You’re having one of those days.

 The next time you’re having a terrible, horrible, no good, very bad day, grab your list.
 Pick something.
 And do it!

-When your day isn't going well, chances are you’re not in the right frame of mind to brainstorm.
+When you are deep in the trenches of a day that has become a hot mess, you’re not in the right frame of mind to brainstorm.
 It’s easier to turn it around when you don’t have to think too hard.

-(A little tip - don't just reserve this list for sh*tty days.
-Everything on your list can make a decent day better and a good day great.)
+Pro tip: don't just reserve this list for sh*tty days.
+Everything on your list can make a decent day better and a good day great.